OleMartinKeis/react-quiz/README.md

 -   Handling loading, error and ready status
 -   Setting up a timer with useEffect

+As this is just a part of the Course, I will not be creating a new branch and just deploy to the main branch

 The Ultimate React Course 2024, By Jonas Schmedtmann